 Invariably, the real Australians turn out to share the political views, usually conservative, of the speaker.
-Despite the evidence of opinion polls and plebiscites, real Australians are generally held to oppose equal marriage, not to want to do much about climate change, and to reject progressive taxation.
+Despite the evidence of opinion polls and plebiscites, real Australians are generally held to oppose marriage equality, not to want to do much about climate change, and to reject progressive taxation.

 The latest entrant is Chris Bowen, the member for McMahon in Sydney, who tells us that Labor needs to win the trust of suburban voters.
 Taken literally, this claim has the merit of being trivially true.
 Labor never wins a majority of seats in country areas, and virtually everyone who doesn’t live in the country lives in a suburb.
 So, Labor can only win government if it wins most suburban seats.

 Bowen seems to think, however, that lots of voters (though not enough to give Labor a majority) live in a place he calls the “inner city,” and that Labor is paying them too much attention.
 Does this stand up to scrutiny?
 Let’s look at the electoral outcomes for the Sydney metropolitan area in 2019, when Labor’s performance was pretty disappointing.
 (Hat tip to Peter Brent, who posted this on Twitter just when I needed it.)